 The feet are considered "lower" and less clean than the rest of the body.
-Never point at a person or object with your feet, step over someone, put your feet up on coffee tables, other furniture, or carry your shoes at a high level (e.g., you should never tie your shoes to the outside of your backpack).
+Never point at a person, a temple, monks, the Buddha, or objects with your feet, step over someone, put your feet up on coffee tables, other furniture, or carry your shoes at a high level (e.g., you should never tie your shoes to the outside of your backpack).
 When in a temple, sit so that the soles of your feet point away from the altar.